gemesa/shadow-shell/README.md

 ## ARM64 codebase

-I have an x64 PC so to quickly build and run ARM64 binaries my preference is to use an ARM64v8 Docker container.
-This setup has some limitations though as it does not implement `ptrace` so `strace` and `gdb` cannot be used.
+I have an x64 PC so to quickly build ARM64 binaries my preference is to use an ARM64v8 Docker container.

 ```
 $ sudo docker build --platform=linux/arm64 -t arm64 .